matis-dk/musicidea/README.md

 ![alt text](https://github.com/matis-dk/musicidea/blob/master/case.png)

 ## Spotify as a webplayer
 Musicidea is a functional online webplayer using Spotify as it's main audiosource.
 Actions such as playing songs, change your playlist, skip or repeating tracks is all getting synchronized with the native app.
-The following make it a really pleasant experice and super fun to use as a alternative.
+The following make it a really pleasant experience and super fun to use as an alternative.

  ### Specifications
 - React, Redux